tchleung/tomayto_tomahto/README.md

 <p/>

 ## **Conclusion**
 I tested the app with multiple Mandarin speakers.
 The result is generally accurate but it depends on the sentence that is spoken.
-I would imagine there are certain words that highlights the phonetic difference that model may not have trained on.
+I would imagine that there are certain words that highlight the phonetic difference, and the model may not have trained on them.
 A more controlled environment would be needed for that.
 <br/>
 <br/>
 So what does this teach us?
 The same process can be replicated and expanded to multiple languages, accents, even genders and ages.
-There are many use cases for such technique.
+There are many use cases for such techniques.
 For example, we could use it to generate metadata of a user.
 A voice-activated smart device can return more personalized content based on someone's accent; imagine if your father from Boston is using your Alexa to check the NFL score, and it talks about the Patriots first.
 Also, it could be used to tag a video or audio.
 Say Youtube could automatically tag the language or geography of any given upload.
 It could also be used to improve speech synthesis, perhaps in the future Google Assistant can speak with a thick Southern accent, how cool would that be?
 <br/>
 <br/>
 Due to the self-policing nature of the common voice project, there is no assurance that all the metadata are correct.
 I was quite worried that many of the clips would be internet trolls, but I played a dozen samples and the voices did match the gender and the language, so it did give me some comfort that the data is somewhat clean.
 Overall, I am very satisfied with the outcome of the CNN model and the app.